All You Need Is Clove

 Discover The Little-Known Powerful Anti-Bloating and Digestion Boosting Benefits of Cloves

-Cloves belong to the Myrtaceae or Myrtle family and are native to the Moluccas Islands, Indonesia and to the Philippines.
+Cloves belong to the Myrtaceae or Myrtle family and are native to the Moluccas Islands, Indonesia and the Philippines.
 They also grow in the wild in Brazil, the West Indies and India.
 Cloves are thought to be the first spice to be traded and along with nutmeg, were one of the most precious spices of the 16th and 17th century.

 The medicinal properties of cloves were highly valued by both the Romans and the ancient Chinese.
 Although much prized in Ayurvedic medicine, this amazing spice is sadly not so widely used in the West.

 Stimulating and carminative, cloves are used to treat many digestive problems like bloating, flatulence, indigestion and acid reflux.
 The active ingredients in cloves are also thought to stimulate the bodys enzymes and enhance digestion.
 Not only can cloves promote good digestion and assimilation, they also help relieve vomiting, nausea and diarrhoea.

 Cloves have a high mineral content, including iron, sodium, calcium, magnesium, hydrochloric acid, phosphorus and potassium.
 Rich in vitamins C, K and A, they also contain high levels of manganese, as well as dietary fibre.

 The medicinal properties of cloves are derived from its essential oil, which is extracted from the unopened flower buds.
 Just chew on a clove and youll have an idea of how potent and freshening it is!
 Actually, cloves are used today in mouthwash and it is said that Chinese officials would chew on cloves before meeting the emperor to freshen up their breath.